Asa-Nisi-Masa/christmas-tree/README.md

 ## 3D Coordinate Capturing and Calculation

 To display effects on the Christmas tree, we need to compute/approximate the 3D coordinates of each LED.
-The idea is that we can capture an image for each LED lit up in isolation - in my case of 500 LEDs this will generate 500 images.
-However, capturing the images from one direction means that some LEDs will be obstructed (not visible), also, the depth dimension is lost.
+The idea is to capture an image of each LED from different angles.
+The more angles, the better the approximation.

 ### Theory

-To get a better approximation of the coordinates we repeat the image capturing from multiple angles.
+To get a good of the LED coordinates we repeat the image capturing from multiple angles.
 If, for each LED, we capture the LED from `N` different angles, and measure where in each frame the LED appears, we can approximate the LED's x, y and z coordinates with: